Nasdanika/retrieval-augmented-generation/architecture/architecture.md

 The framework takes Capability, Architecture/Solution building blocks approach.
 Architecture building blocks provide one or more capability, solution building blocks implement one or more architecture building blocks.

+One of definitions of software development is "the process of incremental binding of decisions to make them executable".
+This framework follows this paradigm - it defines high-level generic abstractions then progressively binds generic parameters and then concrete implementations.

 ```drawio
 ${representations/drawio/diagram}
 ```